dr-hextanium/cookbook/src/intro_to_programming/setup.md

       <br>
 3. **Download and Open [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController)**:
     - In the [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController) GitHub repository, press the blue **code** button and press [download zip](https://github.com/FIRST-Tech-Challenge/FtcRobotController/archive/refs/heads/master.zip).
-    - Extract the contents of the zip file to a folder (typically in your Downloads folder).
+    - Extract the contents of the zip file to a folder (typically in your Downloads or Documents folder).
     - In [Android Studio](https://developer.android.com/studio/), press File &rarr; Open (⌘ + O on Mac or Win + O on Windows).
     - Select the folder you extracted the zip file to, and press open. **DO NOT** open any folder inside the extracted folder.
     - Wait for the project to load.
 You should end up with 3 folders in the project view: **FtcRobotController**, **TeamCode**, and **Gradle Scripts**. <br>